OnePointGlobal/OnePoint-API-Documentation-V2/docs/Callbacks.md

 1. A recipient replies with the keywords `STOP`, `HELP` or `INFO`.
 1. A recipient responds with a keyword that is owned by you.
 1. A recipient responds and you were the last account to send a message to them.
+1. The message was killed before it was sent.
+1. There was no message to be killed.
+So it could have already been sent.

 In each of these instances it is assumed that you have sent a message to that recipient.
 It is possible in your account to set up a call back URL which will always be used with the HTTP POST Method and provide a JSON response taking the following format: